The Malay Peninsula

 TAMAN NEGARA NATIONAL PARK

 Walking within Taman Negara’s immense, timeless forests is a humbling experience.
-Largely unchanged for millions of years, the forest giants - towering up to 50 metres above our heads - dominate this environment.
-Birds are everywhere in the forest, but often occurring at surprisingly low densities or roving in mixed feeding flocks - so we may go some time before actually seeing one!
+Largely unchanged for millions of years, the forest giants which tower up to 50 metres above our heads dominate this environment.
+Birds are everywhere in the forest, but often occur at surprisingly low densities or rove in mixed feeding flocks, so we may go some time before actually seeing one!

 Despite the many distractions, birds will always be uppermost in our minds.
-Lesser Fish Eagle, Black-thighed Falconet, Thick-billed Green Pigeon, Mountain Imperial Pigeon, the amusing Blue-crowned Hanging Parrot, Plaintive Cuckoo, Square-tailed Drongo-Cuckoo, Raffles’s, Black-bellied and Red-billed Malkohas, the outsize Malaysian Eared Nightjar, Silver-rumped Spinetail, Brown-backed Needletail and the lovely Blue-banded Kingfisher are among the many species we could see.
-As emerald Red-throated and Golden-whiskered Barbets ‘chok’ monotonously away from the lofty forest canopy, there are also more than 15 different woodpeckers to watch for - including the huge Great Slaty and White-bellied, Crimson-winged and the amazing Orange-backed.
+Lesser Fish Eagle, Black-thighed Falconet, Thick-billed Green Pigeon, Mountain Imperial Pigeon, Blue-crowned Hanging Parrot, Plaintive Cuckoo, Square-tailed Drongo-cuckoo, Raffles’s, Black-bellied and Red-billed Malkohas, Malaysian Eared Nightjar, Silver-rumped Spinetail, Brown-backed Needletail and the lovely Blue-banded Kingfisher are amongst the many species we could see.
+As Red-throated and Golden-whiskered Barbets ‘chok’ monotonously away from the lofty forest canopy, there are also more than fifteen different woodpeckers to look for including the huge Great Slaty as well as White-bellied, Crimson-winged and the amazing Orange-backed.
 Then there are all those fabulous broadbills to enjoy: Black-and-yellow, Black-and-red, Banded and Green.

 Spectacular pheasants are well represented at Taman Negara.
-Daily, we will hear the loud resonant calls of Great Argus.
-Yet despite this bird's enormous size, actually seeing one is remarkably difficult!
+We should hear the loud resonant calls of Great Argus on a daily basis but despite this bird's enormous size, actually seeing one is remarkably difficult!
 Exquisite Crested Firebacks are usually a little easier, with small parties emerging to feed on the trails in the early mornings.

-Trogons invariably feature high on everyone’s list of personal favourites, a sudden burst of vivid colour bringing the middle storey to life and betraying the presence of Scarlet-rumped, Diard’s and Red-naped.
+Trogons invariably feature high on everyone’s list of personal favourites, as a sudden burst of vivid colour betrays the presence of Scarlet-rumped, Diard’s or Red-naped.
 Above them, parties of hornbills crash through the upper branches in search of fruiting figs; Black, Rhinoceros, Helmeted and White-crowned Hornbills are among eight species present at Taman Negara.

-This is one of the best places to hear the loud and beautiful song of the Straw-headed Bulbul, a now rare riverine species threatened by the cage-bird trade.
+This is one of the best places to hear the loud and beautiful song of the Straw-headed Bulbul, sadly now a rare riverine species which is seriously threatened by the cage-bird trade.

-Down on the shady forest floor - though like the pheasants, always difficult to see - handsome Garnet and Malayan Banded Pittas are among several of these jewel-like terrestrial species to watch for during our stay.
-Dressed in more subtle shades, Taman Negara’s babblers include Abbott’s and Chestnut-winged, Fluffy-backed and Pin-striped Tit-Babblers...
-And we haven’t even started on the plethora of sunbirds, bulbuls and other small birds that await us - while an evening’s 'owling' adds the prospect of Brown Hawk Owl, along with Gould’s and Blyth’s Frogmouths, too!
+Down on the shady forest floor, handsome Garnet and Malayan Banded Pittas are among several of these jewel-like terrestrial species to watch for during our stay, although these are invariably tricky to find.
+Dressed in more subtle shades, Taman Negara’s babblers include Abbott’s and Chestnut-winged, Fluffy-backed and Pin-striped Tit-Babblers.
+And we haven’t even started on the plethora of sunbirds, bulbuls and other small birds that await us, while an evening’s 'owling' adds the prospect of Brown Hawk Owl, along with Gould’s and Blyth’s Frogmouths.
 Three nights Taman Negara

-We'll enjoy a final morning of birding followed by lunch at Taman Negara before leaving this wonderful National Park and travelling back to Kuala Lumpur.
+We will enjoy a final morning of birding at Taman Negara before leaving this wonderful National Park and travelling back to Kuala Lumpur.

-After enjoying an evening meal at a superb local restaurant, we return to the airport, say farewell to Mr Lee, our local guide, and board our British Airways late evening flight home.
+After enjoying an evening meal at a local restaurant, we return to the airport, say farewell to Mr Lee and board our late evening flight home.

-Morning arrival in London, where our birding tour to the Malay Peninsula concludes.
+Morning arrival in the UK, where our birding tour to the Malay Peninsula concludes.

 WHAT TO EXPECT